ducroq/doc_chat/docs/workflows/query-processing.md

 When the LLM generates a response:

 1. The answer is extracted
-2. Source information (filenames and chunk IDs) is added
+2. Source information is added, including:
+   - Filenames and chunk IDs
+   - Document metadata (title, authors, date, etc.)
 3. The complete response is sent back to the frontend
 4. The response is cached for future identical queries